Betalains (Beetroot Pigments)

 Important Drug interactions

-PHOSPHODIESTERASE-5 INHIBITORS (sildenafil, tadalafil): theoretical additive vasodilation through nitrate pathway (note: this is from beetroot's nitrate, not betalains specifically).
+PHOSPHODIESTERASE-5 inhibitors (sildenafil, tadalafil): theoretical additive vasodilation through nitrate pathway (note: this is from beetroot's nitrate, not betalains specifically).

 Antihypertensives: theoretical additive BP-lowering.